-- 40.1.
-If you no longer require your Season Ticket, you may be entitled to a refund from the Train Company or Licensed Retailer from which it was purchased.
-In the first instance you should return your Season Ticket to the relevant Train Company or Licensed Retailer requesting a refund. - 40.2.
-To qualify for a refund, seven day Season Tickets must have at least three days' remaining validity, and Season Tickets valid for one month or more must have at least seven days' remaining validity.
+- 40.1 If you no longer require your Season Ticket, you may be entitled to a refund from the Train Company or Licensed Retailer from which it was purchased.
+In the first instance you should return your Season Ticket to the relevant Train Company or Licensed Retailer requesting a refund. - Your refund will be calculated from the date you return the Season Ticket.
+The refund will be calculated by deducting the cost to make one return journey for each day from the start date the Season Ticket until the day it is returned, and an administration charge (not to exceed £10).